I recently had a client who had to take a drug test for work, and he was concerned with testing positive due to

 If you're worried about a drug test at work, chances are you'll be alright.

 Even if the test turns out positive, you can always request further testing, which will show the trace amounts are from the pre-workout supplement and not drugs.

 Be extremely careful with what you get into your body.
 Follow the guidelines above for staying safe, and most importantly, invest in trusted pre-workout supplements and never buy from sources that aren’t reputable.

-Do you have any experience with supplements and drug testing?
+Do you have any experience with pre-workout supplements and drug testing?
 Let me know in the comments below.